dataofjlee/jl33.ai/README.md

                I II__I  I     XXXXXXX     I
             ~~~~~"   “~~~~~~~~~~~~~~~~~~~~~~~~

     >> "Build me a house of 1's and 0's"

 ```

+---
+	**About me**
+	Hey there, I'm Justin.
+I'm a second year university student from Australia.
+ 	I'm always up for a chat, and love to speak with people whose models of the world differ from mine.
+  	I love deriving the deeper meaning in things, which is why my chosen craft is data science.
+---

-My Roadmap
+## My Roadmap

 ### 1. 📚 Foundational Knowledge:
    - ***🧮 Mathematics:***